 Compensation claims of all types are being made every day: road traffic accident claims, accident at work claims and tripping and slipping accident claims.
-There will be clinical negligence claims and industrial disease claims being started, even as we write.
+There will be clinical negligence claims being started, even as we write.
 In almost all the above examples, those who have been the victim of someone else’s negligence and have suffered personal injury or illness as a result, are probably not asking themselves whether or not it is right that they should be making a claim, save perhaps in the case of claims for clinical negligence against the NHS (a topic we’ve covered in one of our previous blogs).

 However, sports personal injury compensation claims are an area where this debate has raged fiercely over many years.
 Should the law get involved in sport, or to put it into another slightly narrower context: once a sports player crosses that white line, should the law get involved with what goes on, on the field of play?

 Without getting too deeply embroiled in an academic argument here, the argument is that sport, particularly on the field of play, should be self-regulating.
 In all sports there is usually a referee who is there to see that the participants in the given sport are playing by the rules of that sport.
 When they break the rules, they are punished by the referee and then, if necessary, at a later stage, perhaps further punished by the sports governing body if the rules dictate that further punishment is required by way of suspension for a period of time, for instance.